JohnLCaron/rlauxe/docs/cases/CorlaCounty2024.md

 There were still quite a few small contests that did not appear on any of the MVRs, so we just assumed that in each county, there was a single card style for all these ophan contests.
 (This is surely wrong and needs to be revisited).
-For each county, we then adjusted the number of counts of each CardStyle until the total vote counts were approximately equal to the known county subtotals
+For each county, we adjusted the number of counts of each CardStyle until the total vote counts were equal to the known county subtotals, and the number of cards matched the values given by the auditcenter.
-(this also needs to be revisited and made better).

 Given these simulated CVRs, we ran the standard Rlauxe consistent sampling algorithm.
 The diluted margins in this case are substantially better than in the uniform sampling "no-CSD" case: